 Look, I don't blame Wardle for selling his game.
 This is a guy you want to see make millions on his pure and sweet creation!
 A corporation compensated a creator fairly, it seems, for his work and that's undeniably better than the alternative.
 This is, forgive the terrible pun, a classic "don't hate the player, hate the game" situation.
 I'm a New York Times news subscriber and I do not begrudge them their profits or their subscriber base.
 But can I also say?
 It's still a little depressing when an enjoyable independent creation gets gobbled up by a behemoth that will remove it from its lo-fi little dot-co-dot-uk frame and position it as bait to convert players to Times Puzzle subscribers or whatever.
 It's not all or nothing: I can be happy for Wardle and a little sad for the loss of my own experience all at once.

 Because engaging with a big brand is a different experience.
 I'm no purist; I do it all day.
 But part of the joy I took in Wordle was its anachronistic lack of branding and growth strategy.
 And that's probably over.
 Now Wordle has nowhere to go but up and out, baby.
-Even if in-app purchases aren't coming tomorrow, is it only a matter of time before we're recapping eight seasons of a gritty prestige drama about a programmer tormented with visions of mysterious green blocks that could be the keys to unlock her mysterious past?
+Even if in-app purchases aren't coming tomorrow, is it only a matter of time before we're recapping eight seasons of a gritty prestige drama about a programmer tormented with visions of cryptic green blocks that could be the keys to unlock her mysterious past?
 And that spawns a Wordle cinematic universe, tentpole movies and quirky spinoffs, podcast tie-ins, IP novelizations written entirely in five-letter words?
 Unauthorized stuffed green blocks dangling among the off-brand plushie prizes at the state fair midway now feels inevitable.